Stat-Cook/deident/paper.md

 more details on each method are presented in the `deident transforms` vignette.

+## Current applications

+The `deident` toolbox was developed for applications in the NuRS and AmreS research projects which aim to extract and analyze retrospective operational data from NHS Trusts to understand staff retention and patient safety.

+## Acknowledgements

+The development of `deident` was part of the he NuRS and AmreS projects funded by the Health Foundation.

 Harwich, Eleonora, and Kate Laycock.
 2018.
 “Thinking on Its Own: AI in the NHS.” *Reform Research Trust*.